 Western pygmy possum

-But despite the hardships, Dakalanta has one major thing going for it – a large population of Western Pygmy Possums .
-With their huge eyes, huge ears and a prehensile tail that is rolled into a tight coil when at rest, pygmy possums have got to be one of the cutest species of wildlife on earth.
-And after spending a few hours in the trap they look like sleepy, grumpy mini Yodas.
+Despite the hardships and the lack of creature comforts, Dakalanta has one major thing going for it – a large population of Western Pygmy Possums.
+With their huge eyes, huge ears and a prehensile tail that is rolled into a tight coil when the animal is at rest, pygmy possums are the cutest species of Eyre Peninsula wildlife.
+After spending a few hours in the pitfall trap, they look like sleepy, grumpy mini Yodas.

 For an arboreal species, the pygmy possums spend a significant amount of time on the ground, which is how they get caught during the pitfalling surveys.

-Each morning, as we turned up to each consecutive site to check the traps, we were crossing our fingers to find a pygmy possum at one of the buckets.
+Each morning, as we turned up to each consecutive site to check the traps, we were crossing our fingers to find a pygmy possum in one of the buckets.
 And in most cases we did.
-Dakalanta has quite a strong population of these adorable little critters.
+Dakalanta has quite a significant population of these adorable little critters.

 Little long-tailed dunnart

 The only other small mammal we found in Dakalanta was the feisty little dasyurid – Little long-tailed dunnart.
-No bigger than a mouse, whatever the dunnart lacked in size, it compensated for with plenty of attitude.
+No bigger than a mouse, whatever the dunnart lacked in size, it makes up for with attitude.